olivernie/example_libxcb/README.md

   make

 How to run:
-  run ./test, you will create a new window witch a black square on left top of your screen.
+  run ./test, you will create a new window with a black square on left top of your screen.